david1707/Plotly-Heatmap-tests/README.md

 ## How can I make it work?

-Run the file passing one argument as the name of the .csv file you want to read.
+Run the file passing two arguments, one as the name of the .csv file you want to read and the second one as the field you want to check.
 In this example, a sample file was provided with the weekly temperatures (and more) from Benidorm, Valencian Country.

 This is one row example: